mgrechanik/stuff/README.md

 ## Module settings <span id="settings"></span>

-[Setting up](#setup) the module into application, along with all properties of [base categories module](https://github.com/mgrechanik/yii2-categories-and-tags#settings), we can use it's next properties:
+[Setting up](#setup) the module into application, along with all properties of the [base categories module](https://github.com/mgrechanik/yii2-categories-and-tags#settings), we can use it's next properties:

 #### ```$useMetaOtherField = false```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Whether to use other meta tags field